tinygo-org/tinygo/interp/README.md

     they can be propagated and provide some opportunities for other optimizations (like dead code elimination when branching on the contents of a global).
-  * Constants are much more efficent on microcontrollers, as they can be allocated in flash instead of RAM.
+  * Constants are much more efficient on microcontrollers, as they can be allocated in flash instead of RAM.

 The Go SSA package does not create constant initializers for globals.